GL-Li/summaries/linux/linux_bash_fundmentals.md

 echo {1..$x}  # print {1..10} instead of 1 2 3 4 5 6 7 8 9 10
 ```

-## Bash: word splitting, use quote if not wanting word splitting
+### word splitting, use quote if not wanting word splitting

 **Word splitting** is a process the shell performs to split the result of some unquoted expansions into separate words at `$IFS`.
 Only  performed on the results of unquoted parameter expansions, command substitutions, and arithmetic expansions.